obmarg/cynic/cynic-book/src/derives/query-variables.md

 the Root to the point that requires arguments must define the same `variables` in their cynic attribute.
 If no nested QueryFragments require any variables then it's OK to omit `variables`.

+#### Struct Attributes

+QueryVariables can be configured via attributes at the struct level:

+- `rename_all="camelCase"` tells cynic to rename all the rust field names with a particular rule to match their GraphQL counterparts.
+If not provided this defaults to camelCase to be consistent with GraphQL conventions.

+#### Field Attributes

+Each field can also have attributes:

+- `rename="someFieldName"` can be used to map a field to a completely different GraphQL field name.
+- `skip_serializing_if="path"` can be used on optional fields to skip serializing them.
+By default an `Option` field will be sent as `null` to servers, but if you provide `skip_serializing_if="Option::is_none"` then the field will not be provided at all.